 The Alaskan Malamutes is a very loyal, affectionate, and dignified breed that stands 25 inches high and weighs up to 85 pounds.
 With their strong shoulder and broad chest, this breed also has a dense coat that that may cause them to shed.
 Even though they have an impressive size, a well-trained Alaskan malamute is very gentle with children.

 Known as small Viking dogs, the Swedish Vallhund started their careers herding livestock or riding on the prows of a longship many years ago.
-Today’s Swedish Vallhund is more comfortable on a couch or in the backyard, but their low build, face, and coat remind everyone of the breed’s wolf ancestors.
+Today’s Swedish Vallhund is more comfortable on a couch or in the backyard in a wireless dog fence, but their low build, face, and coat remind everyone of the breed’s wolf ancestors.

 These petite dogs are also called Swedish cattle dogs and vastgotaspets.
 Standing 12 inches high and weighs up to 35 pounds, this breed is very energetic, happy, and enthusiastic as well as easy to train.

 When you think of a dog that looks like a wolf, the Siberian Husky quickly comes to mind.
 This high-energy, hard-working breed is well-known for pulling dog sleds for incredible distances and at high speeds.
 This breed is known for carrying lifesaving supplies across the dead of winter in Alaska.

 Today, Siberian Huskies are known as clever and mischievous companions that shed and bark a lot.
 These are medium-sized dogs that weigh up to 60 pounds and stand up to 23 inches high.
 These loyal and dramatic dogs are known for their popularity making them the 14th most popular dog breed in the United States.